-Our South Texas Free Roaming Nilgai Hunts take place on 30,000 acres of private land located in Kenedy and Willacy Counties on the Coastal Plains of South Texas.
-This area is home to an incredible amount of Nilgai Antelope, Whitetail Deer, Javelina and Rio Grande Turkeys.
+Our South Texas Free Roaming Nilgai Hunts take place on over 15,000 acres of historic Yturria Ranch located in Kenedy and Willacy Counties on the Coastal Plains of South Texas.
+Founded in 1858 it is still a working cattle ranch stewarded by the Yturria family This area of South Texas is home to an incredible amount of Nilgai Antelope, Whitetail Deer, Javelina and Rio Grande Turkeys.
 Hunts take place from December – April and are conducted Safari Style with Spot Stalk Tactics all shots will be from the ground from Shooting Sticks at an animal that we have stalked and is unaware of our presence.
-If you’re interested in a real hunt please take time and read the rest of the information about this most challenging animal to hunt in Texas.
+If you're interested in a real hunt please take time and read the rest of the information about this most challenging animal to hunt in Texas.

 Nilgai Antelope also known as the Blue Bulls were first introduced to Texas in the 1920s.
 The first pair of Nilgai where given as a gift to Caesar Kleberg of the King Ranch (in the early 1900s it was customary practice that a pair of something be given as gifts when visiting) No one remembers who gave them to him, but somebody gave him a pair of Nilgai which were promptly named Valentine and Valentina.
 The initial pair never bred as Valentina escaped from there pen.
 After some time it was decided that Valentine the bull needed some companionship for he was quite lonely and ornery.
 At this time, the decision was made to get some more Nilgai and release them on the ranch.
 The San Diego Zoological Garden was the source of five bulls and seven cows which were brought to the ranch and released in the live oaks, today, known as the Norias Division.
 From these 13 original Nilgai their population is now estimated to be more than 50,000 animals with most of them living East of Hwy 77 north of Ramondville, Texas in Kennedy and Willacy Counties.